mavera12/EHR/Evolving-a-Population.md

 3. Loads the snapshot from `output/1/snap` continues the simulation for 100 days and saves an updated snapshot to `output/2/snap`
 4. Loads the snapshot from `output/2/snap` continues the simulation for another 100 days and saves an updated snapshot to `output/3/snap`

 Steps 2, 3 and 4 use the `--export.baseDirectory` to specify a different output directory for each step.
 If this is not done then the export will fail since the records will already exist.
+If the `-t` flag is not specified then the records are evolved up to the current time - runs need to be separated in time for this to be useful but it could be used, e.g., to create an updated population every day or week.

 The above sequence of commands results in the following set of output files: